featbit/featbit/modules/oauth-agent/Readme.md

 https://github.com/curityio/oauth-agent-dotnet

-Should this solution prove fruitful, It would be best for the featbit project to fork the original repo, then use that repo as the sub-module to avoid and license conflicts.
+It would be best for the featbit project to fork the original repo, then use that repo as the sub-module to avoid and license conflicts.
 As MIT and Apache 2.0 are compatible licenses, there should be no conflicts but credit to the original developers must be given and the license can't be changed by a downstream project.

 ## Development Challenges